deepsense-ai/db-ally/docs/quickstart/semantic-similarity.md

 That's it!
 You can apply similar techniques to any other filter that takes a string value.

-To see the full example, you can find the code here: [quickstart2_code.py](quickstart2_code.py).
+To see the full example, you can find the code on [GitHub](https://github.com/deepsense-ai/db-ally/blob/main/examples/semantic_similarity.py){:target="_blank"}.

 ## Next Steps

-Explore [Quickstart Part 3: Multiple Views](./quickstart3.md) to learn how to run queries with multiple views and display the results based on the view that was used to fetch the data.
+Explore [Quickstart Part 3: Multiple Views](./multiple-views.md) to learn how to run queries with multiple views and display the results based on the view that was used to fetch the data.